-Rossendale Transport Ltd is a party to the same Local Government Pension Scheme, operated by Lancashire County Council, as Rossendale Borough Council.
-Therefore, the following tables should be read in conjunction with Note 37 to the single entity and the reference to the March 2013 scheme revaluation in the Explanatory foreword on page 10.
+Rossendale Transport Ltd has been a party to the same Local Government Pension Scheme, operated by Lancashire County Council, as Rossendale Borough Council.
+Therefore, the following tables should be read in conjunction with Note 37 to the single entity and the reference to the March 2016 scheme revaluation in the Explanatory foreword on page 10.